ja228williams/ESTHERbot/README.md

 Calling register_classes.py navigates to the student registration screen on ESTHER and signs up for classes corresponding to the CRNs given.

-**NOTE**: The submit button for the courses is currently disabled for safety reasons, so the user may either press the submit button on their own or alter the Python program to uncomment line 140 (# submit.click() -> submit.click()).
+**NOTE**: The submit button for the courses is currently disabled for safety reasons, so the user may either press the submit button on their own or alter the Python program to uncomment line 140 ("# submit.click()" -> "submit.click()").

-To call this function, navigate to your system's terminal / command prompt, and type "Python (location of ESTHERbot)\register_classes.py [CRN1,CRN2,...CRNk]" (for example, "Python .\Documents\ProgrammingProjects\ESTHERbot\register_classes.py [13532,14288]").
+To call this function, navigate to your system's terminal / command prompt, and type "Python (location of ESTHERbot)\register_classes.py [CRN1,CRN2,...CRNk]" (for example, "Python .\Documents\ProgrammingProjects\ESTHERbot\register_classes.py [13532,14288]" for CRNs 13532 and 14288).
+Make sure the text entered strictly follows this format, or the script may malfunction.

 ## Course Code Dictionary
 code_course_dict.py holds a dictionary mapping 4-letter codes to their corresponding departments (for example, 'COMP': 'Computer Science')